 That pretty much sums up my perspectives on cutting phalaenopsis spikes.
 It always comes down to personal preference and if you really feel strongly about cutting spikes, obviously go for it!
 I’ll leave you with one last consideration though…

-Every cut is a chance to spread viruses
+Lastly, Beware: Every cut is a chance to spread viruses

 Tools used for cutting live tissue can transmit viruses between plants.
 Phals in particular have been found to have high infection rates (up to 40% in some collections).
-The only way you can sterilize scissors is with flame; soap, water & bleach are not effective enough as all it takes is a single viral cell to infect a new plant from infected sheers.
+The only way you can sterilize scissors is with flame; soap, water & bleach may not effective enough as all it takes is a single viral cell to infect a new plant from infected sheers.
 And if you by chance have one infected phal…and you don’t properly flame your scissors…then you potentially can transmit that virus to every one of your other phals.
 It’s not worth it in my opinion.